 Measuring and comparing SAI budgets across countries, gives limited meaningful information when considering the budget alone.
 However, when using a proxy, by analysing SAIs budget in terms of budget per capita, we uncover aspects that helps us understand the resource situation better.
 Notably, analysing budget size against population, shows that the relative budget decreases with population size.
 Although the budget size is not constant across countries, this is still to be expected.
 However, the data also show that those SAIs with less resources per capita, also are from LI countries, which confirms that these SAIs are in more challenging situations, and that the inverse correlation is not only determined by the population size, but also by the country’s financial situation.
 In addition, the data suggest that SAIs with less budget per capita also tends to find themselves in countries where levels of corruption are higher.
 While we cannot establish if the corruption levels in themselves are contributing to the budget levels, it could suggest that SAIs conducting audit in a context characterised by widespread corruption and small budgets, are facing even bigger challenges in fulfilling their mandates.

 SAIs were also asked whether their human resources were adequate.
-While the topic is treated further under Professional Capacity on audit competencies, it’s worth mentioning a significant difference between adequacy of human resources related to sufficiency related to human resources.
+While the topic is treated further under Professional Capacity on audit competencies, it’s worth mentioning a significant difference in adequacy of human resources related to financial resources.
 The contrast between SAIs who confirm they have sufficient financial resources and SAIs who do not, is striking.
 Only 10% of the SAIs who report insufficient financial resources find that their human resources are adequate in terms of both competencies and staff numbers, while 60% of SAI who report sufficient financial resources consider staff to be adequate.
 Furthermore 42% of SAIs who report insufficient financial resources, find their staff is inadequate in numbers, and 37% in both numbers and competencies.
 This indicates that financial resource situation can play a role in explaining why only 37% of SAIs globally find their staff resources to be adequate.
 More importantly, it points to resource adequacy in the SAI as an important factor affecting the overall capacity of the SAI.
 It also suggests that there is a need to look for ways to make SAI operations more effective with the resources available to enable them to fulfil their mandate, for example through capacity strengthening and introduction of governance systems that enables better processes.

 The need for more resources is also evident from the Global Survey results on external support for capacity development 83% of developing countries SAIs received support during 2020-2022.10It was 85% in 2017-2019 according to GSR2020.
 Interestingly, the number of SAIs receiving external support is six percent points lower in Fragile States (77%), and 5 points higher in SIDS (88%), respectively.
 The difference can be explained by the fact that all SAIs in PASAI received external support in the period, while numbers are lower than average in ARABOSAI and ASOSAI, which also houses some of these fragile states.